 Of course, correlation does not necessarily indicate causation, so the researchers designed a follow-up experiment to further test their hypothesis.

 In this experiment, researchers gave a group of 40 adults $80 each to spend over the course of two weekends.
 During the first weekend, they were to spend $40 on something that would save them time, such as ordering groceries online and having them delivered.
 On the second weekend, they were directed to spend $40 on a nice material purchase, such as clothes, board games, or a bottle of wine.
 On average, those who spent money to save time reported better moods at the end of the day than those who purchased material goods.

 "If you have a lot of money and a lot of nice stuff, but you're spending your time doing things that you dislike, then your minute-to-minute happiness and overall happiness is likely to be pretty low," said Dunn in an interview about the research.

 The bottom line?
 If you can afford it, don't shy away from spending money to save time.
 Doing so may be one of the only ways money can truly help buy happiness.

 At the end of the day, getting the most out of your time is what’s important.
 Managing your wealth effectively, especially through retirement investment, can help you use that time to its maximum potential.

 We can help you plan out your retirement switch from accumulating years to distribution years so you can manage common retirement portfolio risks, increase the longevity of your savings and plan for spending money in ways that will give you the most happiness.

-Talk to your HCM Wealth Advisor about implementing some “time-buying” strategies in your Wealth Plan:
+Talk to an Advisor today about implementing some “time-buying” strategies in your Wealth Plan: